Subscribe to Our Newsletter

-The Controlled Substance Utilization Review and Evaluation System (CURES) is a database containing information about Schedule II, III, and IV controlled substance prescriptions dispensed to patients, as reported by the dispensing pharmacy, clinic, or other dispenser pursuant to Health and Safety Code (HSC) section 11165(d).
-The CURES Program grants authorized prescribers and dispensers access to query the CURES database to assist them in their efforts to ensure appropriate prescribing, ordering, administering, furnishing, and dispensing of controlled substances to individuals under their care.
+The Controlled Substance Utilization Review and Evaluation System (CURES) is a database containing information about Schedule II, III, IV and V controlled substance prescriptions dispensed to patients, as reported by the dispensing pharmacy, clinic, or other dispenser pursuant to Health and Safety Code (HSC) section 11165(d).
+The CURES Program grants authorized health care practitioners and pharmacists access to query the CURES database to assist them in their efforts to ensure appropriate prescribing, ordering, administering, furnishing, and dispensing of controlled substances to individuals under the health care practitioner or pharmacist’s care.

 In order to participate, you must submit an application package, which includes:

 The application package may be mailed to the following address:

 Presently, the CURES IEWS supports Version 2017071 of the National Council for Prescription Drug Programs (NCPDP) SCRIPT Standard.
 The California Department of Justice has provided the CURES IEWS Implementation Guide below.